-- A phone/tablet app that users download and install from an 'app store.'
-(These apps should be coded to set the HTTP 'Referer' header to a hostname/IP address listed with the Website Key.)
+- An iOS or Android application (phone/tablet) that users download and install from an 'app store'.
+(These apps should be coded to set the HTTP 'Referer' header (or 'Origin' header) to a hostname/IP address listed with the embedded key.)

 Here's a good example of setting the referer in a cURL request:

-When using public "website key" authentication, we restrict the number of requests coming from a given source over too short of a period of time.
-If you use "website key" authentication, you can avoid rate limiting by adding your IP address as an authorized host for the website key in question.
+When using public embedded key authentication (and depending upon the plan you are subscribed to), we restrict the number of requests coming from a given source over too short of a period of time.
+If you use embedded key authentication, you can avoid rate limiting by adding your IP address as an authorized host for the embedded key in question.
 This is done in order to prevent runaway charges caused by such conditions as a misbehaving (infinite) loop sending the same record over and over to the API.
 You're welcome.

 To authenticate API requests with a secret key pair, specify